-EDITOR’S NOTE: The following is part one of a three-part sci-fi series chronicling the adventures of several leaders in a post-petroleum, climate-ravaged San Francisco Bay Area in the early 22nd century.
+EDITOR’S NOTE: The following is part two of a three-part sci-fi series chronicling the adventures of several leaders in a post-petroleum, climate-ravaged San Francisco Bay Area in the early 22nd century.
 It is under consideration for publication within John Michael Greer’s next post-oil sci-fi anthology.
 For more about his first work, please visit the publisher’s page.

 * * * * *